 The raw water requirements for the site are in the order of 1,000 m3/day.
 When operating in the summer, the volume may approach 1,200 m3/day; the difference due to the need to spray water on the cooling tower coils during warmer weather.
 Therefore, for conservatism the Project includes for the construction of four (4) raw water wells, with each well able to produce up to 500 m3/day.
-Under normal operating conditions, it is envisioned three wells will be producing, and the fourth well is available for backup.
+Under normal operating conditions, three wells will be producing, with a fourth well available for backup.